Wednesday, July 31, 2019

 I got up and walked to Seattle Center to see the initial clean-up of Take a Bite of Seattle, passing the Chief Sealth statue along the way.
 After sitting at the International Fountain for a bit, I withdrew some money from a Bank of America machine and then headed downtown, catching a 62 bus (King County Metro Transit) along the way.
 At Westlake Station, Downtown Transit Tunnel, I took the Link Train (Sound Transit) to University of Washington Station.
 At the University of Washington I relaxed a bit at Drumheller Fountain before taking the Link train back to Westlake Station, then a 24 bus (King County Metro Transit) to City Hostel Seattle.

-[NOW: The Central Link train is now Line 1.]
+[NOW: The Central Link train is now Line 1.
+City Hostel Seattle appears to have closed.]

 One of the owners, whom I hadn't seen in years, recognized me.
 After breakfast I took an E Rapidride bus (King County Metro Transit) bus downtown.
 Waiting for my next bus a guy harassed me including swearIng for taking photos.
 Ironically i wasn't taking photos: my bus was late and as I told him I was using my camera as binoculars.